Which High Intensity With Kayla Program Is Right For You?

 What is the difference between High Intensity Strength with Kayla and my other programs?

-You will find that many of the workouts and overall programs are similar.
-The main difference is that High Intensity Strength with Kayla requires weights and some large gym equipment for the resistance workouts, while High Intensity with Kayla uses a smaller range of equipment that you might have at home.
-High Intensity Zero Equipment with Kayla requires no equipment, using only bodyweight as resistance.
+There are also weights and some large gym equipment used for the resistance workouts, while High Intensity with Kayla requires a smaller range of equipment that you might have at home.
+High Intensity Zero Equipment requires no equipment, using only bodyweight as resistance.

-High Intensity Strength with Kayla program has four Beginner weeks — these weeks will help you to build a fitness foundation.
+My High Intensity Strength program has four foundation weeks — these weeks will help you to build a fitness foundation.

 What equipment is used in High Intensity Strength with Kayla?